Boutique whisky distiller eyes Highland site for distillery and visitor centre

 READ MORE: Distiller reveals 'extraordinary' 74-year-old malt

+Compass Box’s first release was Hedonism, which was named Scotch Grain winner at the World Whisky Awards in 2020 and 2021.

-Plans for the new distiller and visitor centre will go before Highland Council on Wednesday.
+Plans for the new distillery and visitor centre will go before Highland Council on Wednesday.

-Frazer Coupland, chief executive of Lochaber Chamber of Commerce said he had met with the firm recently and described the plans as a "great concept."
+Frazer Coupland, chief executive of Lochaber Chamber of Commerce, said he had met with the firm recently to discuss its plans.

 Why are you making commenting on The Herald only available to subscribers?